Gaza war protests at universities: "Outside agitators"

 Pro-Palestinian protesters march past pro-Israel counter-protesters at San Diego State University, April 30.

 Many anti-Zionist protesters donned masks and keffiyehs, which increased concerns from provosts and deans that outsiders had infiltrated protests.
 Protesters expressed fears of receiving reputational and professional harm from identification.

 Concern was raised about the presence of outside groups at protests.
 During arrests in New York on May 2, police announced that nearly half of those arrested at Columbia and CCNY were unaffiliated with either school.
 Mayor Eric Adams said that they had seen evidence that outside agitators and "professionals" such as Lisa Fithian and the wife of Sami Al-Arian had given students tactical knowledge and training to escalate their protests.
 A University of Texas at Austin official said half of the rule breakers detained at a protest on April 24, 2024, were unaffiliated with the school.
 In 2025, Swarthmore College said there was a "growing presence of individuals unaffiliated with the College" and campus property had been vandalized.

-In October 2025, Kent Syverud, the chancellor of Syracuse University, stated that the protests on campus seemed to have been encouraged by Iran.
-He emphasized that, although there was an initially welcoming atmosphere for both pro-Israel and pro-Palestinian activities during the early months of October 2023, a noticeable shift occurred later.
-Syverud expressed his belief that Iran played a significant role in fostering the demonstrations, pointing out that there was little to no involvement from the university's own students in the protests.
+In October 2025, Syracuse University chancellor Kent Syverud said the protests on campus seemed to have been encouraged by Iran.
+He emphasized that, although there was an initially welcoming atmosphere for both pro-Israel and pro-Palestinian activities, a noticeable shift occurred later.
+Syverud expressed his belief that Iran played a significant role in fostering the demonstrations, claiming that there was little to no involvement from the university's own students in the protests.